• Skip to content

 My role

 Based in Moulsecoomb, I manage relationships with colleges and secondary schools throughout Sussex delivering and developing a range of activities through the Widening Participation programme.
 I am particularly passionate about Saturday Clubs, especially Formula 24 Saturday Club which gives young people the opportunity to build and race cars.
 It’s amazing to watch them grow in confidence over the weeks and is so much fun.
-We are expanding the range of these clubs and I can’t wait to do more.
+I also really enjoy delivering our attainment projects which provide support for students as they approach their GCSE exams.

 My background

-I went to school in Crawley at one of the schools I now work with, so it’s been so lovely going back, encouraging students to make better choices.
+I went to school in Crawley at one of the schools I now work with, so it’s been so lovely going back, encouraging students to make informed choices about their futures.

 I have always been involved with charity work and managed a Toy Library, as well as a volunteer-run playgroup for pre-school children.
 I was also Vice Chair of Governors at my children’s primary school.